haolian9/workstation/README.md

 notes
 ----

-* Developping within a docker container, I/O is really slow.
+* Developping within a docker container, I/O is really slow. ( but in my lenovo laptop mounted with a 5400/s hd, I actually can not feel it; It was occured at MBP I privous used. )
 * I would rather add new `RUN` command than refactor the former `RUN` command; since image base on image layer, and each `RUN` will create a new image layer.

 FAQ